Skip to main content

 • Arginine

-• Avoid or limit alcohol consumption.
+• It is okay to avoid or limit alcohol consumption.

-• Limit the consumption of red meat.
+• Limiting the consumption of red meat.

 What is the prognosis for this condition?